From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: A Controlled Evaluation Framework

-The base model architecture is illustrated in Figure~\ref{f: agent model}, where the time series is divided into non-overlapping patches, mapped to the LLM's hidden dimension via a shared encoder, resulting in a token sequence.
-This sequence is processed through backbone layers to yield the last hidden state, which is then decoded to predict subsequent tokens in the time series.
+To address the limitations of existing studies, we design three models with identical architectures but different pre-training strategies, enabling a controlled evaluation of LLMs in zero-shot and few-shot time series forecasting.
+Two main LLM-based architectures are commonly used for time series forecasting: the Encoder-Only~\cite{zhou2023one, jin2023time} and the Decoder-Only~\cite{liu2024autotimes}.
+We use the autoregressive Decoder-Only architecture since it aligns better with the original generation method of GPT.
+The identical model architecture is illustrated in Figure~\ref{f: agent model}, where the time series is divided into non-overlapping patches, mapped to the LLM's hidden dimension via a shared tokenizer, resulting in a token sequence.
+This sequence is processed through backbone layers to yield the hidden states, which is then detokenized to predict subsequent patches in the time series.
 The model backbone is a 12-layer GPT-2 small-version transformer~\cite{radford2019language}.
-Based on this base architecture, we developed three models using different pre-training strategies.
-All models share the same architecture, differing only in the weights of various layers.
+Based on this architecture, we develop three models using different pre-training strategies.
 The pre-training models are illustrated in Figure~\ref{f: Framework}.

-\textbf{Model A} employs pre-trained weights from the GPT-2.
-To reduce biases in the encoder and decoder towards the pre-training dataset, as mentioned earlier, we trained an encoder-decoder module using a large-size pre-train data to minimize any potential biases.
-The backbone layers remain frozen during pre-training, while only the encoder and decoder are trained.
-This approach preserves the LLM backbone's original predictive capabilities while allowing the trained encoder and decoder to seamlessly adapt the backbone.
+\textbf{Train-TD (Train Tokenizer-Detokenizer)} employs pre-trained weights from the GPT-2.
+To reduce biases in the Tokenizer and Detokenizer towards the pre-training dataset, as mentioned earlier, we train the Tokenizer-Detokenizer module using a large pre-training dataset to minimize any potential biases.
+The backbone layers remain frozen during pre-training, while only the Tokenizer and Detokenizer are trained.
+This approach preserves the LLM backbone's original predictive capabilities while allowing the trained Tokenizer and Detokenizer to seamlessly adapt the backbone.

-\textbf {Model B} reuses the encoder and decoder weights from Model A but reinitializes all transformer layer weights.
-During pre-training, only the transformer layers are trained on the large time series dataset, while the encoder and decoder remain frozen.
-This aims to replace the text-based pre-training knowledge of GPT-2 with time series' specific knowledge while maintaining consistency with Model A's encoder-decoder weights.
+\textbf {Train-B (Train Backbone)} reuses the Tokenizer and Detokenizer weights from Train-TD but reinitializes all transformer layer weights.
+During pre-training, only the transformer layers are trained on the large time series dataset, while the Tokenizer and Detokenizer remain frozen.
+This aims to replace the text-based pre-training knowledge of GPT-2 with time series' specific knowledge while maintaining consistency with Train-TD's Tokenizer-Detokenizer representation.